Anna Chaplain Anne Powell in a care home on the Isle of Wight

 Do you need any qualifications to be an Anna Chaplain?

-No. The position is open to clergy and Lay, male and female, paid and voluntary.
-All our Diocese asks that you attend the initial training and ongoing training sessions.
-All Anna Chaplains will require a current DBS and have attended the appropriate Safeguarding sessions.
-As with National BRF Anna Chaplaincy model the licence will be for five years and can be renewed.
+No. The position is open to clergy and lay, paid and voluntary.
+All the Diocese asks is that you attend the initial training and ongoing training sessions.
+All Anna Chaplains will require a current DBS and have attended the appropriate safeguarding sessions.
+As with the National BRF Anna Chaplaincy model the licence will be for five years and can be renewed.

 What is the role of an Anna Friend?